-Ceramics II is an advanced course in studio ceramics.
-This course continues the development of aesthetic concepts and construction techniques with clay in the exploration of vessel and non-vessel forms.
+Ceramics II is an advanced course in studio ceramics and continues the development of aesthetic concepts and construction techniques with clay in the exploration of vessel and non-vessel forms.
 Each student will design and execute a series based on his/her interest and skill.
 Students will receive further instruction in glazing and firing techniques.
 Emphasis will be on wheel thrown objects, both functional and non-functional.
-Fall Credits: 3
+Offered Fall.